 The students of our Young Gatley Village Partnership council have worked with a variety of stakeholders to raise the importance of traffic safety around school.
 As well as targeted monitoring around school roads during peak times, they met with local councillors and were successful in campaigning for yellow lines around the crossroads at the junction of Hawthorn Road, Burnside Road and Cedar Road.
 We ask that all members of our community comply with the rules surrounding road markings and adhere to the highway code:

-The school has set up a chaperoned service which runs from the Scholes Park pavilion car park.
-This is operated by school staff who walk children to school, and chaperone them back to the car park at the end of the school day.
-At this time, there are 54 regular users of this service which far exceeds the statistical data for a service of this kind in its infancy.
+The school has set up a number of chaperone services which run from key areas around school.
+These are operated by school staff who walk children to school, and chaperone them back to the car parks at the end of the school day.

-Recently, we met with some residents to discuss traffic calming.
+We met with residents to discuss traffic calming.
 This is an outline of the discussions: